What are the latest stamp duty rates across different states in India and how do these affect homebuyers? Know Here!

 • The value and state of the property:

-States such as West Bengal and Karnataka have different stamp duty rates for various property value slabs.
+West Bengal and Karnataka have different stamp duty rates for various property value slabs.

 • Other factors depend on the state: